 Third-party integrations enable an LMS to work with outside platforms across departments to streamline training operations.
 Examples of third-party integrations in LMS platforms include:

 Some LMSs include co-authoring features where multiple users can collaborate on course creation.
-Platforms that implement co-authoring might have collaborative features like:
+Platforms that support co-authoring can have collaborative features like:

 With these capabilities, users can work on the same course synchronously or asynchronously and share input.
 These features also provide customization opportunities for improving course relevancy to a broader range of people.

-Some LMS tools also function as Collaborative Learning platforms that prioritize a bottom-up learning framework over the traditional top-down model.
-They promote the concept of Collaborative Learning, where employees learn from and with one another.
+The best learning management systems also function as collaborative learning platforms that prioritize a bottom-up learning framework over the traditional top-down model.
+They promote the collaborative learning model, in which employees learn from and with one another.

-In line with the principle of decentralized learning, Collaborative Learning platforms let participants request training needs.
-Other employees can then step up and volunteer to meet that training need.
+In line with the principle of decentralized learning, collaborative learning platforms let learners declare or request training needs.
+Other employees with the relevant expertise can volunteer to fill that skills or knowledge gap by creating a relevant course or training material.

 Letting employees propose topics they want to learn about makes training needs analyses more accurate and less resource-intensive for L&D departments.
 It also helps drive learner engagement, as regular feedback makes your learning paths more relevant to your employees.

-A Collaborative Learning platform's user interface makes it easy for any participant to create a course for their peers.
-As a result, anyone at your company has the chance to share their unique knowledge, which helps drive peer and social learning initiatives.
+Collaborative learning platform often have user interfaces that makes it easy for any participant to create a course for their peers.
+As a result, anyone at your company has the power to share their unique knowledge, which helps drive peer and social learning initiatives.

-Because of Collaborative Learning’s nimble model, it requires easy methods for students to provide feedback.
-Collaborative Learning platforms promote instant feedback through user interface features like:
+Collaborative learning should make it easy for learners to provide feedback while they're learning.
+Collaborative learning platforms enable instant feedback through user interface features like:

 These functions allow you to get even more granular as you assess the accuracy and efficacy of each course offering.

-When choosing an LMS, consider the features available and how they can benefit your team.
+When choosing an LMS for your organization, a cloud-based learning platform that facilitates offline and online learning is a great place to start.
+Next, review the features available and how they can benefit your team.
 Set learning goals and find a platform with features that meet those benchmarks.
 Then, you can continually evaluate your learning needs and whether your LMS is meeting them.